bnb-chain/bnb-chain.github.io/docs/api-reference/node-rpc.md

 This page assumes that you have your own node running locally, so examples here use `localhost:27146` to represent using RPC commands on a local node.

-Alternatively, you are able to use a node that is hosted in the Binance Chain network.
+Alternatively, you are able to use a node that is hosted in the Beacon Chain  network.

 ### 1.2 Use an existing node on the network

-The Binance Chain infrastructure deployment contains so-called "data seed" nodes, which have their RPC ports available for access.
+The Beacon Chain  infrastructure deployment contains so-called "data seed" nodes, which have their RPC ports available for access.
 To find a seed node that is available, you can use the [peers](./dex-api/paths.md#apiv1peers) endpoint to get a list of network peers.

 Here is an example of a node that is available for RPC access.
 The following is the output of `localhost:27147/status`: